September and January start dates - part-time distance learning study available

 You will study the following during your time on this programme:

-This course will introduce you to programming and software development using the object-oriented scripting language Ruby and teach you how to develop database driven interactive web applications using the Rails framework.
+This course will introduce you to programming and software development using the object-oriented scripting language Ruby and teach you how to develop database driven interactive web applications.
 It teaches you the basics needed for professional software development.

-This course utilizes Ruby to teach how to build and maintain complex web applications, which include rich database backed functionality, and provide the user with a powerful interface.
+Utilizes Ruby to teach how to build and maintain complex web applications, which include rich database backed functionality, and provide the user with a powerful interface within the Rails Framework.
 Issues such as authentication and security are discussed, as is web oriented programming consisting of an agile development methodology, test first programming, and its associated tools.
 Advanced issues such as cloud computing, integration with web services and multi-layer architectures are also introduced.

 You will learn to design and query databases using MSAccess and MySQL.
 The course aims to teach the material using case studies from real world applications both in lectures and lab classes.
 You will learn database connectivity using JDBC and PHP.
 You will also learn crucial theoretical concepts such as relational algebra, file organisation and indexing.
 At the end of this course you will be able to design and build web based and standalone database applications.